Learn a little more about us.

 Sally Brown

-Sal has continued to expand her expertise in digital mental health, working across telehealth addiction treatment, online social prescribing, digital education, and virtual wellbeing workshops.
-In 2022, she expanded her knowledge by travelling to North America to learn from global leaders in digital health at the ISRII conference.
-After North America, Sal took an 'adult gap year’, embarking on a journey that saw her walking across Spain, building a yoga studio in Georgia, and teaching English in Morocco.
+Since then, Sally has worked across a range of digital and community-based settings, including telehealth addiction treatment, online social prescribing, digital mental health education, and virtual wellbeing programs.
+In 2022, she further deepened her expertise by travelling to North America to learn from international leaders in digital health at the ISRII conference.

 Many women find relief from anxiety and depression, and so can you.